evakathie/ux-portfolio/projects/conscious-choice-platform.md

 <HighlightedArea title="Summary of our Approach">
 <ol>
-    <li>Getting an overview of the data set and the information it contains</li>
+    <li>Getting an overview of the dataset and the information it contains</li>
-    <li>Conducting literature review on sustainable shopping and consumer behavior, and performing competitor research to define the problem statement, research questions and project scope</li>
+    <li>Conducting a literature review on sustainable shopping and consumer behavior, and performing competitor research to define the problem statement, research questions and project scope</li>
     <li>Conducting semi-structured interviews and identifying key themes in a thematic analysis</li>
     <li>Creating user stories based on the literature review and data from the interviews</li>
     <li>Performing a competitive usability review of relevant e-commerce websites and comparison tools</li>